TerraFirmaCraft/Documentation/1.18.x/data/ingredients.md

 # Ingredients

+An ingredient represents an input to a recipe or other piece of data.
+All vanilla and modded recipes should support ingredients and can use any of the following ingredients.
+It must be a JSON object with one of the following keys:

+1. An `item` key with the registry name of an item.
+2. A `tag` key with the registry name of an item tag.
+3. A `type` key with the name of a custom ingredient type.

 In addition to the two ingredients added by Minecraft, TFC adds a number of custom ingredients which can be used anywhere an `Ingredient` is required, even by other mod's recipes.
 TFC adds the following ingredient types:

 - [Not Rotten](#not-rotten)